Shalini-mg/India-Import-Trade-Analysis/README.md

 Import value varies considerably across Asian trade subregions, with some subregions contributing substantially more to India's total import value than others.

-This indicates that India's import activity is geographically concentrated rather than evenly distributed across Asian subregions.
+This indicates that India's import activity is geographically concentrated rather than evenly distributed across Asian trade subregions.

 8. Yearly Import Value of Top 5 Import Countries